 Austin Community College employs nearly 5,000 people in the Austin and surrounding area.
 They are the second largest institution of higher learning in Central Texas and teach students in their 10 campus and 8 centers located in and around the Austin area.
-They have more than 65 thousand credit and non-credit students and offer over 235 associate and certification programs.
+Currently they have 11 campuses, 10 areas of study and over one hundred programs of study.

 400 W. 15th St. #1000 J